 6. Know your rights

 Disclaimer: The information provided on this site is not intended to provide legal advice.
-You should consult an attorney for your particular situation.
-If you would like to speak with one of the experienced attorneys at Lewis Law Firm, please contact us for a free consultation.
+You should consult an auto accident attorney for your particular situation.
+If you would like to speak with one of the experienced auto accident lawyers at Lewis Law Firm, please contact us for a free consultation.